AlexanderPortland/migr/README.md

 3. `report/` -> Reports and presentions on methodology and the pipeline
 4. `src/` -> Contains all the code for:
 	* Exploratory Data Analysis in `eda.ipynb`
+	* Data Splitting, Preprocessing, and Model Development in `model-development.ipynb`
+	* Model Evaluation and Interpreting in `model-evaluation.ipynb`

 The packages used in this project are:
 * pandas 1.5.3